nus-cs2103-AY2021S1/ip/docs/README.md

 `[E][✘] work hard (at: 12 12 2020 12 : 21)`

-### `update` - find tasks that match the keyword
+### `update` - Update the details of a task

-Find the tasks that matches the keyword.
+Update the details of a specific task according to index.

  Example of usage: